jmbealer/my-knowledge-base/linux/lpi-lpic-1.md

 ### Topic 107: Administrative Tasks

-#### 107.1 Manage user and group accounts and related system files Weight: 5
+#### 107.1 Manage User and Group Accounts and Related System Files Weight: 5

 **Description:** Candidates should be able to add, remove, suspend and change user accounts.